k1yrix/blog/home.md

 ---

 # the latest blog entry:
+## [I am pissed.][l2]
+### published 2025, 7th February @ 15:36 EST. (UTC-5)

+something happened recently in the stepford county railway community, and I discuss what happened and how it pissed me off.

+---

+# the last three before it
 ## [I almost felt like resigning from the SCR Wiki][lb]
 ### published 2025, 7th February @ 15:36 EST. (UTC-5)

 I discuss the state of stepford county railway and why I almost wanted to resign my post from SCRW (let alone, leave the community as a whole)

----

-# the last three before it
 ## [test blog][l1]
 ### published 2025, 7th February @ 09:21 EST. (UTC-5)